r4venrudy/RudyNET/README.md

 Author:
 -------
-Created for security research, penetration testing, and educational use.
+Created for security research, penetration testing, and educational use. by @r4ven.leet.

 --------------------------------------------------